csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/install_windows.md

 ### Installing an R package

 You should have been given pre-compiled R packages.
-If you have for instance a USB drive mapped to E:, the following command should install ophct, and all its depencency packages.
+If you have for instance a USB drive mapped to E:, the following command should install swift, and all its depencency packages.
 This may take some time to set up once, but is worth it - most of these packages are publicly, popular R packages providing powerful statistical and visualisation tools to complement SWIFT2.

 `swift` is the main modelling package, `uchronia` is a closely related package for multi-dimensional time series handling.